LadipoSanni/LadipoSanni/README.md

 - 📫 How to reach me ladicorp24m@gmail.com
 - Leaning system design and architecture
 - Finished Learning Docker and Kubernetes
-- Now proceeding with ansible and terraform
+- Done with ansible and terraform

 <!---
 LadipoSanni/LadipoSanni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.